mburakerman/prognroll/README.md

 ### Usage

-To see scrolling progress on your page, you need to activate ProngnRoll.
+To see scrolling progress on your page, you need to activate PrognRoll.

 ```js
 $(function() {